My shopping cart

 Keep the sesame mass warm over very low heat and roll out small quantities at a time into very thin sheets (1-2 sesame seeds thick) on sheets of oiled parchment.
 Cut out circles and form them over thin rod molds to make open ended tubes.
-Allow to cool completely, then pipe full of spiced pastry cream (some ideas from the filling: Cancale and Aleppo, Yemen and halva, Orchidea and gyokuro green tea).
+Allow to cool completely, then pipe full of spiced pastry cream.
+Some ideas for flavoring the filling: Cancale and Aleppo, Yemen and halva, Orchidea and gyokuro green tea.

 Food images and recipe © Christian Leue.